 The office can hire employees and may enter certain types of agreements, although their scope is limited.
 Examples include those with various utility providers or rent agreements.

-Because the activities of the representative office are very limited, this type of establishment does not need to observe the unusual taxation requirements.
+Because the activities of the representative office are very limited, this type of establishment does not need to observe the usual taxation requirements.
 Also, no annual tax returns are required.